 A student may voluntarily withdraw from the College before completing seven weeks' worth of classes.
 The transcript will show "W" for each of that semester's courses.
-A student who thus withdraws is entitled to receive a refund of payments already made toward the remainder of tuition, room, and board.
 If a student withdraws after the seventh week of classes but before completing the twelfth week, he will receive "WP" or "WF" on the transcript for each of that semester's courses, indicating whether he had a passing or a failing grade at the point at which he withdrew.
-A student who has withdrawn after the seventh week will not be entitled to a refund for tuition, room, board or fees for that semester.
+A student who has withdrawn after the fourth week will not be entitled to a refund for tuition, room, board or fees for that semester.
 A student is not permitted to withdraw after the twelfth week of class.
 Should he leave the college at that point, his transcript will show an F for each of that semester's courses.